nabiilahputri13/advprog-modul6/README.md

    <img width="1280" alt="Screenshot 2024-03-22 095615" src="https://github.com/nabiilahputri13/my-first-repo/assets/124870275/d51c65b6-1d62-42f8-a5ce-e68011560722">
    [Commit 3 screen capture]

-4. The slow request simulation shows that when we open two browser windows: one for http://127.0.0.1:7878/ and the other for http://127.0.0.1:7878/sleep and enter the / URI a few times, as before, it respond quickly.
+4. [**Commit 4 Reflection notes**] The slow request simulation shows that when we open two browser windows: one for http://127.0.0.1:7878/ and the other for http://127.0.0.1:7878/sleep and enter the / URI a few times, as before, it respond quickly.
 But if we enter /sleep and then load /, we’ll see that / waits until sleep has slept for its full 5 seconds before loading.
 We need to implement thread pool to avoid requests backing up behind a slow request.

 5.